What do you need a Skeleton Argument for?

 - The law, which may be:

 - the jurisdiction of the Court which the court is being asked to exercise.
 This will be important when you make interim applications.
 Provide a reference to the basis of the jurisdiction of the Court which the Application seeks to invoke.
-This will most often be a reference to a paragraph in the Civil Procedure Rules.
+This will often includes references to paragraph numbers in the Civil Procedure Rules.
 The jurisdiction entitles the judge to make the order sought in the draft order.

-- the key text of the relevant law, such as citing case law and any relevant statutes.
+- the key text of the relevant law, such as citing case law and relevant statutes.

 - Submissions: a summary of the arguments which the applicant relies upon to justify the making of the order sought in the draft Order.